eridgraves/irradiance_optimization/README.md

-# irradiance_optimization
+# Irradiance equalization (IEq) based reconfiguration for optimization of dynamic photovoltaic arrays (DPVAs)

-- Use Irradiance Equalization Principle to sort solar cells to optimize irradiance of individual cells in a switched-array.
-Recreate results of https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6317197
+- Use IEq to optimize irradiance distribution in a DPVA using the methods proposed by "Improved Optimization Strategy for Irradiance Equalization in Dynamic Photovoltaic Arrays".
+(Avaliable: https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6317197 )
+- Recreate results of the paper in Python.
 - Use Python logging to make testable and deployable code

 TODO: